Molecular Microbiology Training Grant

 A particularly attractive feature of this MMTG is its departure from a conventional program or departmental-based training to an interdisciplinary program that maintains a microbiology orientation while also broadening the scope of the training mission to include many other aspects of molecular and cell biology.
 The diverse backgrounds of the 24 trainers, composed of a core group of established investigators with accomplished records and an expanding new faculty, represent interdisciplinary research programs bound by the common theme of molecular and cellular microbiology.

-The training faculty emanate from nine different medical school departments and centers.
+The training faculty emanate from nine different UT Southwestern Medical School departments and centers.
 The overall objective is to train students and postdoctoral fellows for research careers in the molecular bases of microbial pathogenesis, cellular microbiology, host defense mechanisms, vaccine development, and other related areas.

 The MMTG currently supports five predoctoral and two postdoctoral trainees each year.
 In general, activities toward the Ph.D. degree should include: